 About the Commission

-The Community Engagement Commission is a brand new commission established by the City Council in September of this year.
-This is a member citizen volunteer commission that serves in an advisory capacity to the City Council, which will consist of 5-9 members.
-The City is currently accepting applications.
+The Community Engagement Commission was established by the City Council in September of 2021.
+This member citizen volunteer commission serves in an advisory capacity to the City Council, and will consist of 5-9 members.
+The city is currently accepting applications for remaining positions.
 If you are interested in being part of this commission, please return an application form via email to firstname.lastname@example.org.
-The Mayor will review all applications and will conduct interviews in November.
+The mayor will review all applications and will conduct interviews.

 The primary functions and focus of the Commission are to:

 - Study and submit recommendations to the mayor and City Council regarding the best methods to actively and sustainably engage residents in co-production - engaging citizens in the planning and implementation process - for upcoming projects, capital improvements, community initiatives, and other matters as directed by the mayor and City Council.

 - Explore dynamic, creative, responsive, and inclusive methods that may include investment in technology to support community connections and information sharing.

 - Advocate for the active engagement of all residents through a variety of methods and platforms to ensure that there is sufficient and various opportunity for citizens to meaningfully engage and offer their perspective to the mayor and City Council.

 - Mobilize and maintain a sustainable network of community leaders who will work to solicit and gain input from local community areas that facilitates co-production now and as the city grows and changes.